-Joshua Heinermann, the sixty-six-year-old chief executive officer for Virginia Chemicals Corporation of Chesapeake, Virginia, had been suffering severely from prostate gland enlargement (benign prostatic hyperplasia or BPH).
-For four years the man’s symptoms had been building steadily.
+Joshua Heinemann, the sixty-six-year-old chief executive officer for Virginia Chemicals Corporation of Chesapeake, Virginia, suffered severely from prostate gland enlargement (benign prostatic hyperplasia or BPH).
+For four years, the man’s symptoms had been building steadily.
 And, now they were affecting his ability to manage in the administrative position he held.
 The executive’s nighttime urinary urgency (nocturia) came with such frequency, Mr Heinermann found himself perpetually fatigued during daytime business meetings.
-His need to sleep lay on him like a blanket, and he felt as if his mind was encased in cotton batting.
+His sleep needs lay on him like a blanket, and he felt as if his mind was encased in cotton batting.
 Any capability for him to make vital decisions on behalf of his corporation became almost non-existent.
 To confront the problem, the CEO finally consulted a urologist located in his city.

-In practice for over sixty years as a specialist in solving urological problems for both men and women, Emil S. Sayegh, MD, of Chesapeake, Virginia is eighty-eight years of age.
-Over the six decades of his medical practice, Dr Sayegh has been consulted by a particularly large number of male clientele who have sought his help in correcting BPH and prostatitis.
+In practice for over sixty years as a specialist in solving urological problems for both men and women, Emil S. Sayegh, MD, of Chesapeake, Virginia is eighty-eight years old.
+Over the six decades of his medical practice, Dr Sayegh has been consulted by many male clients who have sought his help in correcting BPH and prostatitis.

 “These two common medical difficulties closely associate with having weak abdominal muscles,” explains the board-certified urologist.
 “Those men possessing flaccid and weak abdominal muscles experience enormous pressures on their bladders which never let up.
 The supportive muscles and other erectile tissues surrounding the bladder fail to do the jobs required.
 The pressure of the bladder’s rectal sigmoid may be severe.
 Therefore any amount of stool in that area is going to make urine passage very difficult.
 Whether urine is present or not, the need for these men to void becomes overwhelming.”